 Delhi Sightseeing Tour by Private Car

-Explore the old and modern charms and discover Delhi in this full-day sightseeing tour and travel comfortably to the historic sites in an air-conditioned car.
+Explore the old and modern charms and discover the places to visit in Delhi.
+Travel comfortably to the historic sites in an air-conditioned car.
 After a pick-up from your hotel in Delhi city limits, you will go on a private tour of Old and New Delhi.

-No introduction is needed for India's capital city, Delhi.
-Starting from Red Fort, the centre of Mughal Empire to Parliament where the Power resides now, there is a lot to see and experience in Delhi.
+Starting from the Red Fort, the centre of Mughal Empire to Parliament where the Power resides now, there is a lot to see and experience in Delhi.
 Dotted with old alleys ways and posh localities Delhi is a perfect blend of the old and new.

 Delhi Sightseeing Tour Itinerary